theBlackBoxSociety/CodeCrashCourses/ArduinoTutorial.md

 - The pulse period (The reciprocal of pulse frequency in 1 second)
 - The voltage level（such as：0V-5V）

 There are 6 PMW interfaces on an Arduino Uno: Digital pins 3, 5, 6, 9, 10, and 11, all are indicated with a ~ (tilde).
+The Arduino Nano Every has 1 less PMW capable pin, these are 3, 5, 6, 9 & 10.

 We will explore this PWM magic by changing the brightness of a LED over time.